rticommunity/telegraf/README.md

    ```

 You can find dep at $GOPATH/bin.
-Please add this path to your $PATH environmental variable.
+Please add this path to your $PATH environmental variable if you haven't.

 3. Download Telegraf source:
    ```